cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 TODO: pg 21

+TODO: filesystem-like analogy vs variables (in other languages constants are just like variables but will throw if re-assigned)
+TODO: class names are constants

-## Scope and the current object
+## Scope

 Although the concept of *scope* might seem not directly related with objects and classes, it plays a critical role while dealing with them in Ruby.

-Similar to other scripting languages understanding the rules for the scope on which the code we write runs is critical.
-And also like other languages, there's a particular object in the scope that represents *"the thing we are talking about now"*, more formally often called the *current object*.
+Similar to other scripting languages like JavaScript, understanding the rules for the scope on which the code runs is basic to write object oriented code in Ruby.

+What do we exactly refer to when we say "scope" ?
+At *any* part of Ruby code, we say that at that moment, the **scope is all the names we can reference** from there, like local variables, instance and class variables, methods, constants, classes, modules, etc.

+### self: the current object

+There's a particular object in the scope that represents "*the thing we are talking about now*", in Ruby more formally often called the **current object**.
 Most languages represent this object with a keyword, in Ruby the keyword `self` is used, while in other programming languages the `this` keyword is often used.

 Depending on which part of the code you are, `self` represents different things.
 It's always present and, in Ruby, it cannot be re-assigned.

-### self: the current object

 The primordial operation objects must support is to receive messages.
 The *current object*, this is `self`, acts as the default object when the message receiver is not specified.
 For example, the following two statements are equivalent: